 How to Live with Your Puppy or New Dog

-We recommend crate training for all puppies and new dogs.
+We recommend crate training for your puppy or new dog.
 Each dog should have his own crate.
 The crate should be used for sleeping, feeding, and for times when you can’t give your dog 100% of your attention.

 Start crate training for short periods at first, and extend the time gradually to build duration in the crate.
 Even when he’s used to it, never leave your dog in his crate for more than 8 hours or in a warm car.

 When your puppy or new dog isn’t in his crate, keep him on a leash.
 This allows him to get used to his leash, while you micro-manage his behavior in the house and elsewhere.

-The crate is a great tool to aide in potty training.
+The size-appropriate crate is a great tool to encourage potty training.
 Place the crate close to the door, so your dog has only a short distance to go relieve himself.

-If you want your dog to relieve himself in a certain place, take him to that place every single day on a leash.
+If you want your puppy or new dog to relieve himself in a certain place, take him to that place every single day on a leash.

-Provide clean cool water at all times, but remember to remove your dog’s drinking water at as close to 6 pm as possible.
+Provide clean cool water at all times, but remember to remove your new dog’s drinking water at as close to 6 pm as possible.
 Take him out to pee before bedtime, so he doesn’t go to sleep with a full bladder.

-Feed your dogs separately.
-This practice helps prevent food aggression and gives a slower dog a chance to eat in peace.
+Feed your dogs separately to help prevent food aggression and give slower dogs a chance to eat in peace.

 Care and Maintenance

 Brush your dog often.
 Grooming helps keep your home clean, your dog’s coat healthy, and strengthens the bond between you and your dog.

 Wash all water and feeding bowls daily by scrubbing with hot soapy water.
-Clean all bowls, crates and kennels once a week and after they become soiled with a 10% bleach solution to keep them sanitary.
+Sanitize all bowls, crates, kennels and potty areas once a week and after they become soiled with a 10% bleach solution to keep them sanitary and your dog healthy.

 In the Home

 Keep your dog off beds and couches and make sure all household members are on the same page.
 If you treat your dog like a human, he’ll treat you like a dog.
 Dogs need to know there are boundaries.